alirezavalizade/vue-controlled-form-fields/docs/api/Form.md

 <tr >
 <td style="text-align:left" colspan="3">
 Will subscribe the form state and will pass the form state as first argument.
 You can pass <code>subscription</code> to list only for specific changes based on items you passed in second argument.
+Will return a function for unsubscribing the state.
 </td>
 </tr>